mitchellfagert/Election_Analysis/README.md

   - Arapahoe County received 6.7% of the votes and 24,801 total votes.
 - The County with the largest number of votes: Denver County

-Below is the output of the election audit findings which is produvced by the code and printed into a text file.
+Below is the output of the election audit findings which is produced by the python code and printed into a text file.

 ![Election_Audit_Results](https://user-images.githubusercontent.com/107579508/177593520-e262cb4b-1fac-4165-83df-b373912b8c8b.png)

 ## Election-Audit Summary

 In summary, you can see the which candidate won the election (based on the popular vote) and which county contained the most votes.
+This code is proven to be immensely useful, reading and analyzing thousands of rows of data contained in a CSV file and saving countless hours of manual arithmetic and human error.

-The code written is flexible and can be applied to other scenarios and counties.
-In addition, this code does not apply to elections but can be used to analyze other types of funtions such as:
+In addition, this code is flexible and can be applied to other scenarios and not just political elections.
+This code can read and analyze a multitue of scenarios such as:

-  - Collecting and determining the best company in a given area
+  - Reading and determining the most popular company in a given area
-  - collecting and determining the best athlete of a given sport
+  - Reading and determining the most popular athlete of a given sport
+  - Reading and determining the most popular band of a given time period

 Overall this code can read, organize, and breakdown a number of different voting scenarios and shouldn't be limited to just political elections.